“with a sublime mezzo soprano, full of nuances, she captivated everyone with her phrasing and musicality“

 She has taken part in Masterclasses with teachers including Helena Döse, Håkan Hagenård, Matti Hirvonen, Marianne Häggander, Anna Larsson, Neil Mackie, Thomas Quasthoff and Birgitta Svendén.
 In 2013 she was one of few young singers accepted to the Wagner Academy in ‘s-Hertogenbosch, where she studied with Dunja Vejzovic.
 Since 2013 Solgerd Isalv works closely with the vocal coach Sami Kustaloglu.

 As a freelance mezzo-soprano Solgerd Isalv signed her first professional contracts with Skånska Operan and Göteborgs Operan.
 Soon after she successfully presented her German debut, performing the title role in the Rape of Lucretia at the Kammeroper Schloß Rheinsberg.
 This led to her first German guest engagement at the Theater in Gera/Altenburg.
 She also sang Lucretia in the same production at the Miskolci Nemzetközi Operafesztivál in Hungry.

 Her unusually flexible voice and wide knowledge of music allow Solgerd Isalv to move effortlessly between baroque, romantic and contemporary repertoire.
-In demand as a performer of contemporary music she has sung four world premieres, such as the opera Die Verwandlung (The Metamorphosis) (S.Peiffer, Hamburg, 2011) (F.Pätzold/M.Darbyshire) and the rock opera KULT (O. Salo, Swedish Radio Theatre, 2013) (J.Nydesjö/M.Wennersten).
+In demand as a performer of contemporary music she has sung several world premieres, such as the opera Die Verwandlung (The Metamorphosis) (S.Peiffer, Hamburg, 2011), the rock opera KULT (O. Salo, Swedish Radio Theatre, 2013) and several church pieces and song cycles.
 She has also toured in Germany successfully with the early music ensemble EGG, performing a program of renaissance and baroque music by female composers, with the title “Donne che spaccano”

 As a recitalist she is known for exciting, sometimes surprising programmes, preferably with literary connections.
 Already as a student she made a point of including contemporary music in her recitals.
 She was already then a frequent guest in different chamber music series in Sweden.
 Together with the pianist Jonas Olsson she has formed an art song duo.